 Low-Stress Training (LST)

-Instead of removing leaves, consider bending and tying branches to improve light penetration and airflow.
-LST is a gentle technique that minimizes stress while achieving similar results.
+Low-Stress Training is an effective alternative to trimming that involves gently bending and tying branches to improve light penetration and airflow.
+Unlike trimming, LST doesn’t involve removing any plant material, which minimizes stress while achieving similar results.

 Defoliation

-Defoliation is particularly effective in controlled environments, where growers can monitor and adjust humidity and light intensity with precision.
-Selective defoliation complements trimming cannabis during flowering.
+Selective defoliation is particularly effective in controlled environments where growers can carefully monitor and adjust humidity, temperature, and light intensity.
+By focusing on removing only obstructive leaves, defoliation complements trimming to maintain plant health and enhance bud quality.

 Environmental Controls